Scorpion Research Logo Scorpion Research Header

 Prints the Barcode image in camera-ready artwork format.

-Save EPS
+EPS

 Saves the Barcode image as a resolution-independent vector EPS file that can be imported or edited in other application programs.
 This is the preferred format for the professional print industry and expected by professional DTP layout programs.

-Save PDF
+PDF

-Save PNG
+PNG

 Saves the Barcode image as a bitmap image PNG file that can be imported into other application programs.
 Please note that bitmap images do not scale effectively and should not be used for high-resolution printing purposes.
 Transparency and alpha channel is preserved.

-Save TIFF
+TIFF

 Saves the Barcode image as a bitmap image TIFF file that can be imported into other application programs.
 Please note that bitmap images do not scale effectively and should not be used for high-resolution printing purposes.
 Transparency and alpha channel is preserved.